 Ragen Chastain is an internationally recognized thought leader in the fields of self-esteem, body image, Health at Every Size, and corporate wellness.
 She is a sought after speaker on the college, corporate, and conference circuits who has set the stage on fire everywhere from Google Headquarters to Cal Tech to the New England/New York College Health Association.
 She is the author of the blog DanceswithFat.org, the book Fat: The Owner's Manual, editor of the Praeger Anthology "The Politics of Size," serves on the Editorial Board for Fat Studies: An Interdisciplinary Journal of Body Weight and Society, and frequently gives expert commentary on radio, television and in print.
 Ragen is a featured interviewee in the documentaries America the Beautiful 2 - The Thin Commandments, and A Stage for Size.
 She is an ACE Certified Health Coach, champion dancer and marathoner.
 She lives in Los Angeles with her partner and their adorable dogs and is training for her first IRONMAN triathlon.

 Grab Christy's free guide, 7 simple strategies for finding peace and freedom with food, to start your intuitive eating journey.
 You can also text "7STRATEGIES" to the phone number 44222 to get it on the go :)

 Join the Food Psych Facebook group to connect with fellow listeners around the world!

 The false narrative that weight loss cures issues with mobility, strength, and stamina

 The truth about pursuing intentional weight loss, for health reasons or otherwise, and how it almost always results in weight regain

 Fatphobia in the medical community and medical research

-The “obesity epidemic,” and the impact weight stigma, discrimination, and dieting/weight cycling on creating the environment for larger bodies
+The “obesity epidemic,” and the impact of weight stigma, discrimination, and dieting/weight cycling on creating the environment for larger bodies

 The dangers of weight-loss surgery